WinstonHuTiger/BraSyn_tutorial/README.md

 ## The weak 3D baseline

-The baseline is built on [2D_VAE_UDA_for_3D_sythesis](https://github.com/WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis) with a few tweaks from last year's BraSyn challenge The baseline model simulates a scenario where a random modality is missing during training, enhancing the model's ability to handle missing modalities during inference.
+The baseline is built on [2D_VAE_UDA_for_3D_sythesis](https://github.com/WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis) with a few tweaks from last year's BraSyn challenge.
+The baseline model simulates a scenario where a random modality is missing during training, enhancing the model's ability to handle missing modalities during inference.

 Compared with the original implementation, a new dataloader named ```brain_3D_random_mod_dataset.py``` is added to ```data``` folder.
 Input 3D volumes are manually cropped into sub-volumes with size $144 \times 192 \times 192$.
 For inference purpose, ```generate_missing_modality_options.py``` is added to ```option``` folder and some utility functions in ```generate_missing_modality.py``` are included to pad the output volumes for MLCube production.